poetry pf header

 Since then she has had poems published in a wide variety of magazines, and has won two prizes in Scintilla’s Long Poem Competition and, more recently, joint first prize in the Second Light competition.
 Her work is also included in the second Poetry School Anthology, Entering the Tapestry (Enitharmon 2003), and in Four Caves of the Heart, published by Second Light Publications, 2004.
 She has read at numerous venues in London and elsewhere.

 Her first poetry collection, As Birds Do, was published by Second Light Publications in 2007 and is now out of print.
-A posthumous collection of Mary's poetry, Inside the Brightness of Red, also published by Second Light Publications (2010) is available from Second Light or from the poetry p f online shop.
+A posthumous collection of Mary's poetry, Inside the Brightness of Red, was also published by Second Light Publications (2010).

 Her prose writing includes a number of interviews with poets and reviews of collections; a biocritical essay on Mimi Khalvati will be included in the forthcoming ‘Contemporary ‘Black’ British Writers’ volume of the Dictionary of Literary Biography.